DESIGN SYSTEM FOR MED DEVICES

 My Role

-To unify the user interface across multiple established medical devices for dialysis care by creating a design system using Atomic Design principles, which standardizes components and improves usability and accessibility.
+To unify the user interface across multiple dialysis devices by creating a scalable, modular design system using Atomic Design principles, improving usability, accessibility, and patient safety.

 Project Discovery & Initial Assessment